• Archive

 by Maddie McCuddy

-Clothes hang to dry on a line ouside the Yoder’s house in Mays Lick.
-Without the typical convenience of electricity, they aren’t able to wash and dry their clothes mechanically.
+Clothes hang to dry on a line outside the Yoder family’s home in Mays Lick.
+Without the convenience of electricity, they aren’t able to wash and dry their clothes mechanically.

 Seventeen years ago, when Diann Yoder was a young girl, her family took its horse-drawn buggy to the Walmart Supercenter in Maysville.
 A young child had pointed at Diann’s family in the parking lot and declared, “Look mama, there’s pilgrims!”
 Her family chuckled to each other and walked inside to get groceries for the month.